Total distance: 75km. Elevation: 3206 m.

 Via Flaminia Militare

-Early in the morning, we cross the ridge that leads us to the passo della Futa.
-There is still a tenacious and icy wind that swirls all the leaves around us, it's nice but it makes a great contrast with the heat of the last few days!
-After the pass, we continue the course on a ridge in the middle of the beeches.
-You can see in places the Via Flaminia Militare, this Roman road I mentioned in the introduction.
-It's rather impressive to see such a monument in the middle of nowhere!
+Early in the morning we cross the ridge which takes us to the Passo della Futa.
+There is always a tenacious and icy wind which swirls all the leaves around us, it's pretty but it makes quite a contrast with the heat of the last few days!
+After the pass, we continue the route on a ridge among the beech trees.
+In places you can see the Via Flaminia Militare, this Roman road that I talk about in the introduction.
+It's quite impressive to see such a monument in the middle of nowhere!

 The Apennines of Emilia-Romagna on the path of the gods

-After the top of the Banditacce, the path becomes more rural.
-We pass close to a few farms where the pigs that make the famous Mortadella of Emilia-Romagna are raised.
-Few breaks on the way because the cold wind is still present!
+After the Banditacce summit, the path becomes more rural.
+We pass near some farms where the pigs that make the famous Mortadella of Emilia-Romagna are raised.
+Few breaks on the way because the cold wind is still very present!
 We eventually arrive at Madonna dei Fornelli, where we can take the first real windless break in the sun of the day.

 House towards San Benedetto station

 The Via Degli Dei officially continues towards the village of Monzuno, but we don't have time to reach it in three days.
-So we decide to go down to San Benedetto Sambro station.
+We therefore decide to go down to the San Benedetto Sambro station.
 We follow a very beautiful path along a torrent which, surprisingly, is not indicated on the OpenStreetMaps map.
-In fact, it is undoubtedly one of the most beautiful stages of this course!
-The final part of the descent towards the station at sunset is superb, all in large grassy meadows on the mountainside.
-For a bit it feels like Austria!
+In fact, it is undoubtedly one of the most beautiful stages of this journey!
+The final part of the descent towards the station at sunset is superb, all large grassy meadows on the mountainside.
+It almost feels like we're in Austria!

-The tiny station only reveals itself at the last moment.
-It's already the end of the hike… What I remember is that in three days of walking we are dealing with a great diversity of landscapes.
-I must say that I had not expected too much!
+The tiny station is only revealed at the last moment.
+It's already the end of the hike...
+What I remember is that in three days of walking we are dealing with a great diversity of landscapes.
+I have to say that I didn't really expect it!

 Photagne